FreePayPOS/merchant-app/README.md

 # Flash the generated nfc-terminal-<date>.img.gz file to SD card using Raspberry Pi Imager and boot!
 ```

+> **Provider Flexibility**: You can use any of the 18 supported providers by setting the appropriate API key.
+The system automatically handles fallbacks if your primary provider is unavailable.

 ## 🧪 Testing & Quality

 - **40+ unit tests** covering core services
+- **63 provider tests** with 100% pass rate
 - **ESLint** with TypeScript rules
 - **Type checking** with strict mode
 - **Health checks** for monitoring